 #4) Tomahawk or Hatchet with Hammer Poll

 Evergreen boughs instantly become the thatching for a lean-to.
 You can easily chop firewood.
 It’s also a good self-defense tool.
-You can use such a tool to cut brush, clear a trail, mark trees to help searchers find you, clean game and break down animals the size of deer into manageable pieces.
+You can use such a tool to cut brush, clear a trail, mark trees to help searchers find you, clean game, and break down animals the size of deer into manageable pieces.
 Like a folding shovel, the uses of a hammer poll tomahawk or hatchet are almost limitless.

-Knives are probably humanity’s oldest tool, starting with a sharp flake of flint, obsidian or some similar stone.
-A good knife offers a lot of the same versatility as a hatchet but in a smaller, more-controllable package.
+Knives are probably humanity’s oldest tool, starting with a sharp flake of flint, obsidian, or some similar stone.
+A good knife offers much of the same versatility as a hatchet but in a smaller, more-controllable package.
 While the hatchet will split wood more easily, you can actually split small logs with a knife using a technique called “batoning.”
 You get the edge into the small log and use another chunk of wood – the baton – to beat the blade down the length of the piece of wood you’re trying to split.

 Featured knife: Cold Steel Voyager Xl Tanto Plain Edge Knife

-Run a length of string between two trees, and then drape a sheet of plastic over it and you’ve got an instant shelter.
+Run a length of string between two trees, and then drape a sheet of plastic over it, and you’ve got an instant shelter.
 If you don’t have a piece of plastic or tarp, lean sticks against the line to form a structure Just about any string strong enough to support the weight will work.
-Heavy test monofilament fishing line, 550 Para cord, even a package of cheap nylon rope from a big-box store can become the central support for an instant shelter.
+Heavy test monofilament fishing line, 550 Para cord, or even a package of cheap nylon rope from a big-box store can become the central support for an instant shelter.

 If you have more time or brought some of those other tools with you, you can lash lengths of wood together to make a more solid frame structure.